 The ability to make a fire in the wilderness is undoubtedly one of most important survival skills that one can master.
 There are many ways to create a fire and your success depends greatly on the type of fuel sources you have available.
 The examples listed in this article will never fail you and are recommended for all type of survivalists.

+Surviving in the wilderness is almost impossible for most people.
 When it comes to man versus nature, nature will always win if you are not prepared.
 Nature doesn’t give second chances and you are on your own if you get lost in the wilderness.
-It’s always good to know what you should do in the wild when there’s no one to help you.
-We should all know about the essentials before embarking on a journey into the wilderness.

 The ability to make and maintain a fire is a significant psychological factor that will push you to go further and survive.
-You won’t give up if you manage to build a shelter and make a fire, to make a temporary “home”.
-Making a fire can be simple, but making the right type of fire and knowing how to use it is something totally different.
+You won’t give up if you manage to build a shelter and make a fire, to make a temporary “home.”
+Making a fire can be simple, but making the right type of fire and knowing how to use it is something entirely different.